-Experience Level Agreements (XLA’s) have been the new buzzword flooding the IT support industry over the last few years and it is quickly becoming the most important measurement in customer satisfaction.
+An Experience Level Agreement (XLA) is the new buzzword flooding the IT support industry over the last few years.
+XLA is quickly becoming the most important measurement in customer satisfaction.
 This coupled with Service Level Agreements (SLA) makes for an ideal arrangement with Managed Service Providers.
-(Click on Picture for Audio version.)

-Yet, the biggest problems with SLA’s is that the wording has become so ambiguous it only holds the Managed Service Provider (MSP) to minimum standards.
-If SLA’s were met, there was no need for improvement, even if the client was unhappy.
+Yet, the biggest problem with SLA’s is that the wording has become so ambiguous.
+An SLA holds the Managed Service Provider (MSP) to minimum standards.
+If SLA’s were met, there is no need for improvement, even if the client was unhappy.
 This was great for the provider who wanted to hold the client to the contract, but not for the unhappy client.
-Therefore, metrics gives an indication of client satisfaction, but it does not tell the whole story.
-What you really need is to attach an Experience Level Agreement based on positive customer feedback.
+Therefore, metrics give an indication of client satisfaction, but it does not tell the whole story.
+You need an Experience Level Agreement based on positive customer feedback attached.

 Why Experience Level Agreements are the New Target

 Experience Level Agreements (XLS) places customer experience above all else – including technical data.
-This is a new concept for most engineers who have traditionally placed most of their faith in numbers.
-For them client experience may seem intangible, but it is obtainable by collecting client feed back and comparing that with hard data to drive continuous improvement and boost client satisfaction.
+This is a new concept for most engineers.
+Traditionally, engineers place most of their faith in numbers.
+For them, client experience may seem intangible.
+Client experience is obtainable by collecting feedback and comparing it with hard data.
+This data is used to drive continuous improvement and boost client satisfaction.

 INSI Put’s Client Satisfaction First

-INSI is focused on creating positive experience levels.
+INSI focuses on creating positive experience levels.
 Our CSM’s get to know their client’s company, employees, and IT needs very well.
 They are committed to the security and reliability of the client’s network and make recommendations with that in mind.